mattimustang/kalify/playbooks/roles/nessus/README.md

     https://127.0.0.1:8834

-Once connected you can walk through the initial set up and activiation.
+Once connected you can walk through the initial set up and activation.